wso2-attic/wso2-dss-connectors/README.md

 Custom query based data sources are used when simply the data source cannot be represented using a set of data tables and when it is not suitable for SQL to be used as the query language.
 So using this type of a data source, you can create your own query format and retrieve data from any type of a data set.
 Also, if there is a data source type that has their own query format, this can be used to directly map to that.
 The interface "org.wso2.carbon.dataservices.core.custom.datasource.CustomQueryBasedDS" is required to implement this type of data sources.

+For more information, check WSO2 Data Services Server documentation on custom data sources.